jan-pfr/sem-group8/use-cases/Use-Case-5.md

 ### Preconditions

-We know the population of the capital cities in the world, continent and region.
+We know which country speaks which language.
+We know the overall population of the world.
 Database contains current population data.

 ### Success End Condition